-To enable scheduling click the Enable Scheduler box in the Record Settings of the main Monitor screen.
+To enable scheduling, click the Enable Scheduler box in the Record Settings from the main screen of the Monitor program.

 The layout of the scheduler tool is divided into 9 sections.
 For ease of use, you may skip to section 7.
 In section 7, when you input the date, hour and minute, the times you have selected will appear in the Hour, Day, Week and Month time-lines (sections 1,2,3 and 4 illustrated here.)